hlf20010508/telegram-onedrive/README.md

 - `/version` to show the version.
 - `/help` for help.

+### Experimental Features
-The bot support files with extension `.t2o` as batch scripts.
+- The bot support files with extension `.t2o` as batch scripts.
 You can use them to automate the bot.

-To cancel a job, delete the responded message.
+- To cancel a job, delete the responded message.
-To cancel batch or links tasks, delete the message you sent.
+- To cancel batch or links tasks, delete the message you sent.

 ### Example
 - `/links https://t.me/c/xxxxxxx/100 2` will transfer `https://t.me/c/xxxxxxx/100` and `https://t.me/c/xxxxxxx/101`.